NiceDash/Vibe/README.md

 Key | Value
 --- | ---
 `name` | Display name of the menu entry
 `icon` | (Optional) Icon prefixed to the display name.
-The correct item gets autoloaded by Vibe.
+The correct item gets autoloaded by Vibe. ([react-feather](https://www.npmjs.com/package/react-feather) is used for icons.
 `url` | (Optional) Either a relative URL to the target page or an absolute URL to an external page (For linked menu entries.
 Make sure relative URLs start with a slash, i.e. `/home`)
 `external` | (Optional) Set to `true` if the `url` points to an external page.
 `target` | (Optional) Set to `_blank` if you want the link to an external page to open in a new window.